lauraz-15/juicy-recipes/README.md

 There is an error in the console: Uncaught SyntaxError: Identifier 'loggedInUser' has already been declared (at (index):170:9)
 Unfortunately this code can't be taken out as it gets the user id from the front end.If I would have more time would work to fix this another way, but fow now it doesn;t affect the functionality.

+And finally another bug that should have been mentioned on the testing spreadhseet:
+- Search field doesn't refresh itself if the user want to search for another item, user would have to refresh the browser to start a new search

 [Back to top ⇧](#juicy-recipes)